trivikverma/researchgroup/content/courses/epa1316-2020/software.md

 ## 1) A minimalist approach: `conda` (recommended)

 If you want a more minimalist installation that *only* includes the barebones of what's needed in this context, and/or you are not running Windows 10 Pro, macOS or Linux, the recommended approach is to do a `conda` installation.
 This route will install a Python distribution natively with the libraries we will need.
 Please note that no interactive extensions or R packages are installed in this case, and also be aware the installation is less stable as it relies on the specific versions for your OS and latest releases.
-In most cases, it should be fine, and this particular stack is regularly tested, but some failures nevertheless happen sometimes).
+In most cases, it should be fine, and this particular stack is regularly tested, but some failures nevertheless happen sometimes.

 To install Python and required libraries through this approach, please follow these steps: